sanekun/sanekun/README.md

 Hi there 👋

-Ms. Synthetic Biology

-I studied Synthetic Biology and Computational Skills.
-So i can do genetic engineering and databased analysis (called wet lab and dry lab).
+I'm a Phd student in Korea [Engineering biology school in KAIST](https://eb.kaist.ac.kr/#Main).

+My research keyowards are:  `Biofoundry`, `Nanopore sequencing tehcnology`, `Synthetic biology`

+I'm interested in synthetic biology, which is integrated with wet lab and dry lab.
+And also i really like data & computer science so i'm trying to create web applications or develop servicecs needed for synthetic biology.

-In master course, I studied Synthetic Biology such as High-throughput techniques and Bio Automation System (Biofoundry).
+In master course, I studied High-throughput phenotyping & genotyping techniques
-Now I'm learning WebFrameworks and AI techniques to make Web tools for Synthetic Biology.
+such as enzyme screeing, pathway optimization, NGS analysis.

+From phd course to now, I'm studying Fully automated **biofoundry**.
+With high-throughput techniques gather, I collect basic data and make model,
+then make automatically experiment system based-on that model to reach **Autonomy**.

 # Publication